PiotrMakarewicz/Evolution-Simulator/README.md

 # Evolution-Simulator
 This is a homework project for my university's Object-Oriented Programming classes.
 The application simulates and displays development of an animal population.
 GUI created with JavaFX.
+Uses Gradle to automatically load dependencies and run.
 See the requirements in Polish at: https://github.com/apohllo/obiektowe-lab/blob/master/proj1/Readme.md

 ## Screenshots
 ![Screenshot from 2021-08-31 10-41-43](https://user-images.githubusercontent.com/54529536/131471388-41b7d6f0-ebfe-4030-addd-7ad451ef7655.png)